pynapple-org/pynapple/docs/pynajax.md

 ### Typical use-case

-In addition to providing high performance numerical computing, jax can be used a the backbone of a large scale machine learning model.
+In addition to providing high performance numerical computing, jax can be used as a the backbone for a large scale machine learning model.
 Thus, pynajax can offer full compatibility between pynapple's time series representation and computational neuroscience models constructed using jax.

 An example of a python package using both pynapple and jax is [NeMOs](https://nemos.readthedocs.io/en/stable/).